- Korea's automobile output, exports fall in October, domestic sales increase 2020-11-16

 Exports of eco-friendly cars gained 30.1 percent to 30,110 units.
 Especially, EV exports expanded 51.7 percent to 13,267 units due to strong sales of Kona EVs (up 46.4 percent to 5,641 units) and Niro EVs (up 240.7 percent to 5,560 units).
 HEVs also rose 36.3 percent to 14,879 units.

 Outbound shipments of auto parts totaled $1.8 billion, falling 9.3 percent.
-Chinese holidays and increasing number of new COVID-19 cases in Europe led to the contraction.
+Chinese holidays and an increasing number of new COVID-19 cases in Europe led to the contraction.